jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Don't cry," said Metzerott hastily; "it'll be cheaper to me in the end, now that trade's so brisk, than knocking off to go to market and cook every five minutes or so.
 I've been knowing for quite a while that I should have to hire somebody; but I didn't want no strange women around, and I'm ashamed to say I never thought of you."

-"And you know," said Louis, who had scrambled down from the table, and was hugging Polly Price, "you know <p class="pagenum">Begin page 79</p> we've got to &rsquo;vide some day, and I'm glad of it because it's so awful jolly."
+"And you know," said Louis, who had scrambled down from the table, and was hugging Polly Price, "you know <hr><p class="pagenum">Page 79</p> we've got to &rsquo;vide some day, and I'm glad of it because it's so awful jolly."

 "The boy is a good Communist," said Metzerott, laughing; "and now, if you ladies feel able to wash the dishes, I'll go back to my work."

 "There's pretty near enough soup for to-morrow," said Sally Price, peeping into the big iron pot.
 "My laws! wasteful ain't the name for a man!"

-<p class="pagenum">Begin page 80</p>
+<hr><p class="pagenum">Page 80</p>

 ### CHAPTER VIII.